 And web visitors are more likely to perform a favor for you if you establish trust on your web site by demonstrating your responsibility.
 Therefore, Green Tech is a likely method of which you can build goodwill with your website visitors.
 There are many going green business opportunities to help jump start your company’s green efforts.

 Is your green web host “green”?
 While a few companies have clearly understood that the source of energy is a critical factor in how green or dirty a web site is.
-The web hosting sector as a whole still seeks to define “green” as being “more efficient”.
+The green site hosting sector as a whole still seeks to define “carbon neutral” and eco-friendly web hosting.

 What is a Data Center?